WiserTixx/WiserMod/README.md

 # WiserMod

-WiserMod is a mcbe client/launcher developed by WiserTixx with the WiserMod team
+WiserMod is a mcbe client/launcher developed by WiserTixx and the WiserMod team

 We have a lot of features comming so stay tuned!